 Meanwhile, the leaves that fall steadily from the bamboo provide a useful layer of mulch.
 This mulch helps the soil to retain life-giving moisture.
-At the same time, the leaves decay relatively quickly, adding more nutrients to the soil and humus.
+And eventually, the leaves decay relatively quickly, adding more nutrients to the soil and humus.

 Bamboo roots: shallow but vigorous

 As a grass, bamboo has very shallow roots that ordinarily only grow about 12 inches deep.
 For this reason, small plants, flowers, and vegetables will have a hard time competing to gain a foothold.
 Bamboo makes a better companion with larger bushes and trees with deeper taproots that have already established themselves.
 In this case, bamboo can help by crowding out other weeds without disturbing the tree.

 Many species of running bamboo have especially expansive and intrusive roots that can actually be very disruptive to other areas of the garden.
 If you’re planting this sort of bamboo, be sure to have a containment strategy.
 My favorite technique is to dig a trench around the bamboo.
 This makes it easy to monitor the roots and prevent them from spreading out of control.
 Otherwise, the bamboo can become more of a bully than a companion.

 Most species of bamboo grow fairly tall and fairly fast.
 This enables them to cast some shade over your garden.
 If you’re growing tomatoes and peppers, this is bad news.
 But if you have shade-loving plants, including orchids, bromeliads, ornamental grasses, or certain culinary herbs, this is great.